kato-im/lechat-rc/readme.md

 Lechat-rc is a simple Ruby gem to post messages to a chat room at the awesome lechat.im.
 I'm not affiliated with LeChat in any way and creating a gem was a learning experience for me.

+## Requirements

+The requirements to use lechat-rc are:

+- The json gem.
+- A LeChat room id.
+You can get the room id within lechat.im on the room configuration popup's integration tab.

 ## Installation

 ```
 # Add to Gemfile
 gem 'lechat-rc'

-# Run
+# And run
 bundle install
 ```

-OR
+Or

 ```
-gem install lechat-rc
+(sudo) gem install lechat-rc
 ```

 ## Usage